A Volunteer Management System for SaveCantonese

 A world map of all the savecantonese chapters

-Luckily, SaveCantonese has multiple volunteer managers whose sole responsibility is to evaluate which volunteers are active and which need to be removed to ensure organizational security.
+SaveCantonese has multiple volunteer managers whose sole responsibility is to evaluate which volunteers are active and which need to be removed to ensure organizational security.
+However, this is currently organized in a single Google Sheet, which leads to some complications.

 I have to manually input data into the Google Sheets

-Clearly, there are a few pain points for Jane.
-The process she takes to manually manage data in Google Sheets is very taxing.
+Clearly, there are a few pain points for managers.
+The process they take to manually manage data in Google Sheets is very taxing.

 Security Risks